i-agrawal/machine-learning/README.md

                                  age (years)

       An ok way to predict height would be a straight line in the graph.
-      Obviously there is no perfect line but we an ok fit.
+      Obviously there is no perfect line but we want an ok fit.

         height (in)
             │